circleci/circleci-docs/jekyll/_ccie/overview.md

 ## Build Environments

-CircleCI Enterprise installations may run a single Linux or MacOS image for builds.
-Users of your CircleCI Enterprise installation must use this single contianer image for all of their builds and may **not** choose between Precise and Trusty build container images, or custom built images, for example.

-**Note:** If your CircleCI Enterprise installation is not open to the internet, you may need to connect to a VPN or take other special steps to access the CircleCI application or SSH builds.
-These steps will vary depending on your network setup.
+By default, CircleCI Enterprise comes with a general-purpose image based on Ubuntu 14.04 (Trusty).
+It is possible to customize this image if necessary.

 ## Architecture

-CircleCI Enterprise requires two types of instances to run: service and builder instances.
-The service type is a single instance that contains the CircleCI application and the resources that store data and run protocols.
-Any number of builder instances execute your jobs as defined by the plan for your CircleCI account.
-Both instance types must access your instance of GitHub Enterprise on the network as illustrated in the following architecture diagram.
+CircleCI Enterprise consists of two primary components: Services and Builders.
+Services run on a single instance that is comprised of the core application, storage, and networking functionality.
+Any number of Builder instances execute your jobs and communicate back to the Services.
+Both components must access your instance of GitHub or GitHub Enterprise on the network as illustrated in the following architecture diagram.

 ![A Diagram of the CircleCI Architecture]({{site.baseurl}}/assets/img/docs/enterprise-network-diagram.png)

+The machine on which the Services run can be backed up using built-in VM snapshotting.
+Note that for high-availability configurations you can externalize the data storage by running your own Postgres and Mongo clusters, in which case the backups can be done using standard tooling for those databases.
+DNS resolution must point to the IP address of the machine on which the Services are installed.
+The following table describes the ports used for traffic on the Service instance:

-The machine on which the Service instance runs must not be restarted and must be backed up using VM snapshots at a minimum.
-DNS resolution must point to the IP address of the machine on which the service instance is installed.
+The machine on which the Service instance runs must not be restarted and may be backed up using built-in VM snapshotting. **Note:** It is possible to configure external data storage with Postgres and Mongo for high availability and then use standard tooling for database backups.
+DNS resolution must point to the IP address of the machine on which the Services are installed.
 The following table describes the ports used for traffic on the Service instance:

 | Source                      | Ports                   | Use                    |
 |-----------------------------|-------------------------|------------------------|